 Fortified Foods – Check nutrition information on the packaging to make sure that they are fortified and the level added.

-Supplements – Look for supplements containing Methylcobalamin.
-This is believed to be the active form of vitamin B12 and remains in the body longer.
+Look for supplements containing Methylcobalamin or where possible both.
+These are believed to be the active form of vitamin B12 and remains in the body longer.

 Feeling tired or loss of energy?
 Confused or memory not what it used to be?
 Can all be signs that you are running low on B12.

 But there are more severe forms of vitamin B12 deficiency can cause anaemia or nervous system damage.

 Vitamin B12 is a nutritional concern for vegetarians and vegans because you’re more likely to be low because it is generally found in animal foods

 But there are other reasons like you might not absorb enough due to a number of factors for example.
 Some medicines, bad bacteria and digestive issues in your gut or diseases can affect how nutrients are absorbed in your intestines.

 Intestines absorb B12 from food and a protein in your stomach called “intrinsic factor” helps your body absorb it.